cross-platform-actions/action/readme.md

 - By downloading [resources][resources], like the hypervisor and a few other tools, instead of installing them through a package manager

-- No compression is used for the resources that are downloaded.
+- The resources that are downloaded use no compression.
 The size is small enough anyway and it's faster to download the uncompressed data than it is to download compressed data and then uncompress it.